docwho2/java-cdk-serverless-clamscan/README.md

 # Build the Project and copy Lambda JAR to Docker context
 mvn install

-# CDK deploy with S3 bucket names to watch for S3 Create Events
+# Change to CDK directory for deployment
 cd cdk

-# Set buckets and whether you want to tag only INFECTED files only or set tag on all files (SCANNING,CLEAN,ERROR,INFECTED,etc.)
+# Set whether you want to tag only INFECTED files only or set tag on all files (SCANING,CLEAN,ERROR,INFECTED,etc.)
+export ONLY_TAG_INFECTED=true

+# Deploy and set which buckets will be scanned
+#  You can also add --context addBucketPolicy="true", but be carefull if you have an existing policy, it will overwrite it.
+#  You can also deploy with no bucket names, just to deploy Lambda Container if you want to wire up S3 yourself (just "cdk deploy")
-cdk deploy --context bucketNames="bucketName1,bucketName2" --context ONLY_TAG_INFECTED="true|false"
+cdk deploy --context bucketNames="bucketName1,bucketName2"
 ```

 ## 🚀 CLI Build & Deploy x86 (AWS CloudShell)